Russ Haslage sitting in the captain's chair

 Close-up of the captain's chair at Federation headquarters

-Russ Haslage shows the captain's chair at Federation Headquarters in Huron. (photo by Ken Blaze)
+Russ Haslage shows the captain's chair at Federation Headquarters. (photo by Ken Blaze)

 “It was quite distinct from other science fiction,” says Joe Outlaw, who watched the show as a junior in high school and remains a fan today.
 “It had a hopefulness for the future, that humanity will survive.”